 The costly trouble is that when everyone thinks in the same way then, as an organization, they have blindspots.
 Even worse, they don’t know they have blindspots.

 Even if we grant they find the most amazing coders on the market.
 If the team all thinks immediately “Yes we need to do XYZ to solve Problem A” then we can assume they can very quickly code their XYZ.
 We can even assume that they do a pretty good job of coding XYZ from scratch.

 But the time spent coding XYZ is time that wasn’t spent coding anything else.
 No matter how good the coders are they are a finite resource.
 Time spent writing XYZ cost money.
-If someone could point out that they don’t need to write XYZ at all, that Solution W already exists as an existing solution and fits neatly into the domain of Problem A then several things can happen.
+If someone could point out that they don’t need to write XYZ at all, that Solution W already exists and fits neatly into the domain of Problem A then several things can happen.